annacakes281/annas-cookbook-blog/README.md

 ### **_Bookmark Recipe_**

 The 'Bookmark Recipe' button allows users to easily add recipes they like to their profile so that they can go back to it at anytime, without the need to search for the recipe constantly.
 By clicking the button it will add the recipe to the profile page, and if it is already added, it will remove the recipe from the profile.
-This feature is only avaliable and visible to users that are logged into the blog.
+This feature is only available and visible to users that are logged into the blog.

 <img src=""> <em>Bookmark Recipe Button</em>